 I’ve heard that Science One is really hard and I'm worried about my grades.

 Science One can be difficult, but so is the transition from high school to university.
 We’ve spoken directly to UBC Medical School admissions and they’ve said there’s no way that taking Science One can hurt your chances of getting into Medical School.
-They want the type of people who college themselves by enrolling in programs like Science One.
+They want the type of people who challenge themselves by enrolling in programs like Science One.
 It tells everyone that you’re serious about learning, and not just in it for the grades.

 That said, Science One has a much higher average than the mainstream first year courses, and, controlling for incoming grades, Science One students do much better in 2rd and 3rd year courses than students who go through mainstream or Coordinated Science Program.
 The idea is that you learn how to study and work hard in first year, when it doesn’t really matter that much, rather than 3rd year when people are looking at your grades.